limzykenneth/Cotta/README.md

 1. Run `npm install` to install dependencies.

-1. Run the install script with `node bin/install.js` and follow the prompts to setup your installation.
+1. Run the install script with `npx cotta install` and follow the prompts to setup your installation.

 1. Run `npm start` to start the production server or `npm run server` to run the development servers that automatically restarts the server on file change.